 There are two new roof terraces in the New Academic Street development – above Casey and Gillespie in-fill buildings.
 Each is designed to provide different opportunities and environments for staff and student.
 These diverse spaces respond to the adjacent designs for the buildings.

-The roof terrace above the Casey Building will be an active and dynamic meeting space, composed of vibrantly planted raised garden beds, continuous seating areas and sculpted landforms.
+The roof terrace above the Casey Building is an active and dynamic meeting space, composed of vibrantly planted raised garden beds, continuous seating areas and sculpted landforms.
 It reflects its architectural context, carrying the design of Casey Building’s folded and louvered facades into the outdoor space.

-The roof terrace above the Gillespie plaza will be a passive, green environment.
-The planted rooftop landscape will be a textured field of evergreen plant such as low ferns and bamboos, complimented by flowering groundcover species.
+The roof terrace above the Gillespie plaza is a passive, green environment.
+The planted rooftop landscape is a textured field of evergreen plant such as low ferns and bamboos, complimented by flowering groundcover species.
 Test garden beds have been designed with RMIT’s Green Roof Research team and will provide opportunities for ‘living laboratories’.

 Bowen Terrace is the new heart to the Campus’s external spaces.
 It is comprised of a recycled Australian timber decked surface, bluestone paving and new street furnishings – including custom seating, bins drinking fountains and bike racks.
 Flora species selection addresses the City of Melbourne’s Urban Forest Strategy to ensure resilience of species for the site’s conditions.